reald/uv-k5-firmware-custom/README.md

 ## Headphones

+--

 Headphones can be connected to the 2.5mm jack.
-The audio signal is between the tip and sleeve of the jack, but...
+The audio signal is between the tip and sleeve of the jack, but there are some limitations:

 > [!WARNING]
-> There is a DC voltage of around 4V between tip and sleeve, too.
+> **There is a DC voltage of around 4V between tip and sleeve**, too.
 Use a DC blocker before connecting your headphones to the device!
-> Your headphones might be destroyed otherwise!
+> Your **headphones might be destroyed** otherwise!

+To make it even worse the DC voltage is switched off and on when playing signal tones (fox cycle end warning beep).
+This leads to high gradients and crackling noises in your headphones.

 I use this circuit for removing the DC voltage from the audio signal:
 <img src="/images/headphone_adapter.png" width=800 />

+The idea is to use a high pass to get rid of the DC voltage.
+The 10k resistor is for capacitor charging if no headphone is connected and can be left out.

+My headphone channels are connected in a row, this leads to a resistance of around 32 ohm.
+By experiment capacitor values of around 1uF fit for this configuration.
+The edge frequency is $$ f_cut = 1/(2*pi*R*C) = 1/(2*pi*32*1e-6) = 4.97 kHz $$ and seems much to high.
+However the output amplifier of the radio is very powerful so some attenuation is desired.
+Try inline capacitor values if 0.1uF ...
+1uF as start and adapt it to your headphones.

 This might not be the best solution so don´t blame me for any damages.
-Better solutions are welcome.
+Better solutions are welcome!

+> [!WARNING]
+> Use cheap or headphones you can go without only!!!

 ## Radio performance